 Is LSD Addictive?

-The renewed interest in psychedelic compounds, particularly for the treatment of certain mental health disorders, has many people wondering about how they compare to current treatments in terms of both efficacy and side effects.
+As the renewed interest in psychedelic compounds for mental health treatment grows, people are questioning how LSD compares to current treatments in terms of efficacy and side effects.

-In contrast, a large population study of 130,000 adults published in the Journal of Psychopharmacology in 2015 concluded that the use of LSD is not linked to any mental health problems, including addiction.
-According to the study’s authors, “psychedelics are not known to harm the brain or other body organs or to cause addiction or compulsive use.”
+In contrast, a large population study of 130,000 adults published in the Journal of Psychopharmacology in 2015 concluded that the use of LSD is not associated with mental health problems, including addiction.
+According to the study's authors, “psychedelics are not known to harm the brain or other body organs or to cause addiction or compulsive use.”

-This is because so-called “classical psychedelics” — including LSD, psilocybin, mescaline, and DMT — primarily interact with the serotonin neurotransmitter system, not the dopamine system.
-Specifically, psychedelics like LSD exert their psychoactive effects via activation of the 5-HT2A serotonin receptor, a mechanism that is not associated with the kind of pleasurable reinforcing effects observed with drugs of abuse.
-In general, the use of psychedelics does not promote redosing, which suggests a low potential for abuse.
+This is because "classical psychedelics," such as LSD, psilocybin, mescaline, and DMT, primarily interact with the serotonin neurotransmitter system, rather than the dopamine system.
+Specifically, LSD exerts its psychoactive effects through action at the 5-HT2A serotonin receptor, a mechanism that is not associated with the pleasurable reinforcing effects observed with drugs of abuse.
+Unlike addictive substances, the use of psychedelics does not typically promote redosing, suggesting a low potential for abuse.

 LSD Tolerance Builds Quickly

-A 2016 review by renowned pharmacologist and medicinal chemist David Nichols found that “daily administration of LSD leads essentially to complete loss of sensitivity to the effects of the drug by day 4.”
-Nichols, considered one of the world’s top experts on the pharmacology of psychedelics, surmises that there is zero incentive to continue habitual use of LSD if it fails to produce psychoactive effects.
+In 2016, pharmacologist and medicinal chemist David Nichols conducted a review on LSD and found that “daily administration of LSD leads essentially to complete loss of sensitivity to the effects of the drug by day 4.”
+As an expert in the pharmacology of psychedelics, Nichols believes that there is no motivation to continue using LSD habitually if it fails to produce psychoactive effects.

-As yet, scientists are not entirely certain as to why LSD tolerance develops so quickly, however, repeated administration has been shown to downregulate 5-HT2A receptors in the brain, meaning there are fewer binding partners for LSD to produce its characteristic effects.
-Also, repeated LSD administration has been shown to reduce the binding affinity of glutamate — the brain’s most abundant neurotransmitter — and the responsiveness of glutamate receptors in the cortex of LSD-tolerant rats, which may further explain the rapidity of LSD tolerance.
+The exact reason for the rapid development of LSD tolerance is still unknown, but repeated administration has been shown to downregulate 5-HT2A receptors in the brain, which means there are fewer binding sites for LSD to produce its characteristic effects.
+Additionally, repeated LSD use has been shown to reduce the binding affinity of glutamate - the brain's most abundant neurotransmitter - and the responsiveness of glutamate receptors in the cortex of LSD-tolerant rats.
+This may further explain the fast development of LSD tolerance.

-It is widely known that increased tolerance to addictive drugs can lead to life-threatening overdoses.
-According to Nichols, approximately 31 million people have ever taken LSD in the United States, with not a single documented death due to LSD at recreational doses.
-Although a few LSD-related fatalities have occurred, these are typically a consequence of engaging in dangerous activities while intoxicated.
+Increased tolerance to addictive drugs can lead to life-threatening overdoses, but LSD is unique in that it has a low potential for overdose.
+Approximately 31 million people in the US have used LSD, with no documented deaths due to recreational doses.
+While a few LSD-related fatalities have occurred, they are typically a result of engaging in dangerous activities while under the influence.

-A recent meta-analysis of six randomized controlled clinical trials conducted between 1966 and 1970 provided support for Wilson’s intuition regarding the anti-addictive potential of LSD, finding that a single dose had a significant beneficial effect on alcohol misuse.
+Recent research, including a meta-analysis of six randomized controlled clinical trials conducted between 1966 and 1970, has provided support for Wilson's intuition regarding the anti-addictive potential of LSD.
+The analysis found that a single dose of LSD had a significant beneficial effect on alcohol misuse.

-Meanwhile, LSD’s psychedelic cousin psilocybin has shown tremendous efficacy for smoking addiction in combination with cognitive behavioral therapy.
-An open-label pilot study published in 2014 found that 2-3 psilocybin-assisted therapy sessions could produce substantially higher abstinence rates than currently available treatments.
-12 months after psilocybin treatment, 67% of participants remained smoking abstinent.
+Meanwhile, psilocybin has shown promising results in treating smoking addiction when combined with cognitive behavioral therapy.
+An open-label pilot study published in 2014 found that 2-3 psilocybin-assisted therapy sessions could result in substantially higher abstinence rates compared to current treatments.
+After 12 months of psilocybin treatment, 67% of participants remained abstinent from smoking.

-As a reward for their seminal research, the Johns Hopkins researchers that conducted this study recently received a $4 million grant funded by the National Institutes of Health to conduct a three-year, multi-site, double-blind, randomized controlled trial on the effects of psilocybin-assisted therapy on smoking addiction.
+As a recognition of their pioneering research, the researchers at Johns Hopkins who conducted this study recently received a $4 million grant funded by the National Institutes of Health.
+This grant will support a three-year, multi-site, double-blind, randomized controlled trial to further investigate the effects of psilocybin-assisted therapy on smoking addiction.

 LSD may be used to treat alcoholism.

-Importantly, although dissociative anesthetics like ketamine and phencyclidine (PCP) and entactogens like MDMA are often referred to as psychedelics, they are distinct from classical psychedelics and have an entirely different mechanism of action that may promote addiction or compulsive use.
+It's important to note that dissociative anesthetics like ketamine and phencyclidine (PCP), as well as entactogens like MDMA, are often referred to as psychedelics, but they are distinct from classical psychedelics and have different mechanisms of action that may promote addiction or compulsive use.

 Test Answer 222